The Other Slide of Darkness

 • To put it simply, the double, god-like Quinn of this world is the same lout that met our Quinn on Earth Prime at the beginning of the Pilot.

-• To put it a little more complicated — that Quinn is the reason the Kromaggs from Invasion started sliding in the first place.
+• To put it a little more complicated—that Quinn is the reason the Kromaggs from Invasion started sliding in the first place.
 “I gave them the formula [for sliding] and they destroyed my home,” he elaborates.
 Quinn2 also notes that the Kromaggs hate instinctively and act with a crystal willful intelligence which he admires.

-Guest Stars
+Guest Starring

 Co-Starring